vain/katriawm/doc/DOCUMENTATION.md

 your current layout.

 However, you can manually save the current layout at any given time.
-You can use up to ten save slots.
+You can use up to eight save slots.
 Later on, you can of course restore a layout.
 Exemplary workflow:

 -   You connect your laptop to some external screens and work like that